 Demonologists, authors, lecturers, and occult museum owners Ed and Lorraine Warren are two of the world’s most well-known paranormal investigators.
 Their casework, much of which was carried out through their New England Society for Psychic Research, involved everything from exorcisms alongside priests, seances and spirit cleansings to photographic documentation of supernatural events.
 It also brought them to people and places around the country, resulting in supernatural accounts so disturbing they’ve inspired numerous box office adaptations.
 These six Warren family cases caught the country’s attention.

 1. The Perron Family Haunting

 When Roger and Carolyn Perron moved their family, including their five young daughters, to their new 200-acre home in Harrisville, Rhode Island, they were unaware of its allegedly insidious former resident.

 Originally built in 1736, the country home was once inhabited by Bathsheba Thayer and her four children, three of whom died young.
 Despite the era’s high infant mortality rates, those deaths and the circumstances around them roused suspicion within the town, resulting in the ostracism of Thayer.
 Labeled a satanist by her community members, she allegedly hanged herself in her backyard.
 While the Perron family lived in the home, numerous pleasant ghostly interactions, like spirits playing with the children or helping to do chores, were reported.
 But so were darker interactions from ghosts like Thayer’s, who took on a more menacing presence in the home.

 Disembodied voices, furniture moving on its own, and full spectral appearances were among the many ghostly experiences shared by the Perron family.
 Matriarch Carolyn was all egedly one of Thayer’s most consistent targets, supposedly jealous of the living woman’s role as both mother and wife.
 The ghost reportedly pinched and slapped Carolyn quite a bit, and even touched Roger inappropriately on several occasions.

 The Warrens were brought in to help in 1974, but their presence aggravated the conditions, and Thayer's supposed ghost, so much that the family eventually asked them to leave.
-Horror icon James Wan turned the Perrons' experience into his box office hit The Conjuring in 2013.
+Horror icon James Wan used the Perron family's experience in his box office hit The Conjuring in 2013.

 2. The Amityville Case